Claude Code Insights

 Paste into Claude Code:

-"User was furious that Manjaro updates kept resetting their GNOME settings and killing tmux sessions — Claude built a pacman hook to prevent it from ever happening again"
+"User was furious that Manjaro updates kept nuking their GNOME settings and killing tmux sessions — Claude built a pacman hook to prevent it from ever happening again"